nextcloud/integration_gitlab/README.md

-# Gitlab Nextcloud application
+# GitLab Nextcloud application

-This app adds a dashboard item to see your main Gitlab notifications.
+This app adds a dashboard item to see your main GitLab notifications.

 ## Releases